devopsdays/devopsdays-web/content/events/2023-eindhoven/speakers/daniel-phrawzty-maher.md

 +++

-Head of Developer Relations at Scaleway.
+Daniel "phrawzty" Maher is the Head of Developer Relations at Scaleway.
 DevOpsDays global core member.
-Formerly Datadog, Mozilla, and Ubisoft.\n\nAlso: the king of nynex (I know you play the game).
+Formerly Datadog, Mozilla, and Ubisoft.

+Also: the king of nynex (I know you play the game).